isaac-campbell-smith/BernoulliTrials_and_Tribulations/README.md

 Here is a data snippet that illustrates the complexity of fraud detection.
 Can you see why?
 ![Similarties](https://raw.githubusercontent.com/isaac-campbell-smith/BernoulliTrials_and_Tribulations/master/visuals/FraudvsNot.png)

 Rows 3 & 4 are identical column-wise, yet row 3 is classified as fraud and row 4 is not.
 Obviously, some fraudersters are highly skilled at circumventing detection by completely copying valid transactions.
-Perhaps this classification was owing to user error.
+Perhaps this classification was owing to user error but I built my models knowing I wouldn't be able to perfectly classify all fraud cases.

 ---
 ## Data Cleaning & Exploration